TE-Academy/Reputation-based_Weighted_Voting/README.md

 ### Vote Weighting Mechanisms Specification
 * Dynamic Network-Scaling (Introduction / Use Case / Math Specification)
 * Core feature: balancing, more is more between groups, however, more is less within a category, how to improve?
 Comments on reputation and zero-sum games
+* Additional feature: "more-is-more" balancing, removes the negative side effect that reputation *within* a group is a zero-sum game, so that all benefit from accumulating weight in the network
 * Bonded Voting Weight (Introduction / Use Case / Math Specification)
 * Definitions (terminology)